unisonweb/distributed_v1/design.md

 Reader-style "current region", useful for implementing `fork` where you really don't care where the task gets scheduled, and you don't feel like plumbing "the current region" around everwhere.

 Also resource limits when forking tasks.
-Again, reader-style, lexically scoped.
+Again, reader-style, lexically scoped:

 ```Haskell
 unique ability Remote task g where